Succession and tenancy changes

 The tenant's husband, wife, partner, or civil partner will be given priority over any other member of the family.

-What if you do not qualify for a succession by law?
+If you do not qualify for a succession by law

-You have lived with the tenant for at least the last ten years of the tenant's life and were not paying money to the tenant as rent
+you have lived with the tenant for at least the last 10 years of the tenant's life and were not paying money to the tenant as rent

 In circumstances where you qualify for a new tenancy (as outlined above), but the property is too large for you and you would prefer to move to a smaller home, we will offer you an alternative suitable property.

-Properties set aside for older people, people with mobility needs, four-bedroom, and 3 bed parlour type homes
+Properties set aside for older people, people with mobility needs, 4-bedroom, and 3-bed 'parlour' type homes

 Assignment

 There are legal requirements relating to when you have the right to assign or sub-let your home.
-Assignment in general is prohibited however if you are a secure tenant and have not succeeded to that tenancy you may apply to assign the tenancy to a member of your household.
-The person you wish to assign to must have lived with you for a continuous period of twelve months prior to assigning the tenancy.
+Assignment in general is prohibited.
+However, if you are a secure tenant and have not succeeded to that tenancy, you may apply to assign the tenancy to a member of your household.
+The person you wish to assign to must have lived with you for a continuous period of 12 months prior to assigning the tenancy.

 Assignment may be allowed in the following circumstances: